SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_a_video_thumbnail.md

 Please note the following:

+- Video servers that only accept **TLS 1.2** are supported from DataMiner 10.2.0/10.1.1 onwards.

+- From DataMiner 10.2.0/10.1.11 onwards, **HLS** (HTTPS Live Streaming) is supported.
+See [Configuring a thumbnail for HTTP Live Streaming](#configuring-a-thumbnail-for-http-live-streaming).

+- To display video thumbnails with the **VLC** plugin in the DataMiner Cube browser app, make sure the 32-bit version of VLC is installed, not the 64-bit version, as the latter may not run correctly in Internet Explorer.
+If you are using the DataMiner Cube desktop app (version 10.0.0 or higher), use the 64-bit version of VLC instead.

+- From DataMiner 9.0 onwards, it is possible to display video feeds from **Selenio MCP1 and MCP3** platforms.
+However, the Selenio modules need to have at least firmware version 6.1.

 - In DataMiner versions up to 8.5.8, Adobe Flash is used to display video thumbnails.
 From DataMiner 9.0 onwards, HTML is used instead.
-Both MJPEG and HTML5 video types are supported.
+Both **MJPEG and HTML5** video types are supported.
 The latter can be used for live video streaming.
 However, note that most browsers only support video streaming over TCP.

-- From DataMiner 9.0 onwards, it is possible to display video feeds from Selenio MCP1 and MCP3 platforms.
-However, the Selenio modules need to have at least firmware version 6.1.

-- Video servers that only accept TLS1.2 are supported from DataMiner 10.2.0/10.1.1 onwards.

-- To display video thumbnails with the VLC plug-in in the DataMiner Cube browser app, make sure the 32-bit version of VLC is installed, not the 64-bit version, as the latter may not run correctly in Internet Explorer.
-If you are using the DataMiner Cube desktop app (version 10.0.0 or higher), use the 64-bit version of VLC instead.

-- From DataMiner 10.1.11/10.2.0 onwards, HLS (HTTPS Live Streaming) is supported.
-See [Configuring a thumbnail for HTTP Live Streaming](#configuring-a-thumbnail-for-http-live-streaming).

 > [!TIP]
 > See also: [Making a shape display an image](xref:Making_a_shape_display_an_image)